hashgraph/hedera-mirror-node/docs/configuration.md

 configuration from an `application.yml` file or via the environment.

 Most configuration settings have appropriate defaults and can be left unchanged.
-One of the important settings that should be changed is `hedera.mirror.importer.network` as it controls which Hedera network to mirror.
+One of the important settings that should be changed is `hedera.mirror.importer.network` as it controls which of the Hedera networks to mirror.
 Additionally, the password properties have a default, but it is **strongly recommended passwords be changed from the default**.

 ## Importer